Skip to main content

 2. To load custom endpoints such as "issues" and "users" using the jira source function:

-load_info = pipeline.run(jira().with_resources("issues","users"))
+load_info = pipeline.run(jira().with_resources("issues", "users"))

 print(f"Load Information: {load_info}")

-3. To load the custom issues using JQL queries, you can use custom queries.
+3. To load custom issues using JQL queries, you can use custom queries.
 Here is an example below:

 # Define the JQL queries as follows